Leonard Lowe: We’ve got to tell everybody. We’ve got to remind them. We’ve got to remind them how good it is.

 There were a couple of months when it had been very bad and I had sat with him most nights till dawn.
 He had sought help and taken whatever the system had offered, but it was a bad time.
 One night he held me on the doorstep, kissed me and stood watching me go.
 I drove home with tears streaming.
 “We never did get to Ashridge, did we?” he had said.
 “There’s still time,” I had replied, denying the pain.

 I watched his face recede in my rear view mirror.
-He hung himself shortly afterwards.
+He hanged himself shortly afterwards.

 He found the peace he craved for himself and for those he loved.